Skip to main content

 The DSHS presented Senate Bill 89 to the Texas Legislature in 1993.
 People who knew the devastating impact of birth defects advocated for the Bill: Anne Andis, mother of a baby girl with anencephaly; Kevin Brady, state representative; Melanie Lockhart, Executive Director of the Central Texas Chapter of the March of Dimes; and many others.
 Heightened media interest helped drive the Bill forward.

-"Governor Ann Richards signing the Birth Defects Act into law."In May 1993, the Birth Defects Act passed the Legislature.
-In June, Governor Ann Richards signed the Birth Defects Act into law.
+"Governor Ann Richards signing the Birth Defects Act into law."In May 1993, the Texas Birth Defects Act passed the Legislature and Governor Ann Richards signed the Act into law in June.
 Both Andis and Dr. Perrotta still treasure the pens used to sign it.
-In September, the Birth Defects Act went into effect.
-Division offices opened in March 1994 and data collection began in December.
-Since 1994, the Birth Defects registry has collected 360,000 cases.
+In September, the Texas Birth Defects Act went into effect.
+Division offices opened in March 1994 and data collection began that December.
+Since 1994, the Registry has collected over 400,000 cases.

 Dr. Perrotta says the Texas Birth Defects Registry is “what makes me proudest from my 29 years of public health experience.
 Our Registry is one of the finest birth defect registries in the country.
 In some cases, it’s known in international circles.”